test-editor/web-testexec-details/README.md

 ## Setup development

+Make sure to have a working [nix](https://nixos.org/nix/) installation.
+Please ensure that the `nixpkgs-unstable` channel is available.
+It can be added with `nix-channel --add https://nixos.org/channels/nixpkgs-unstable`.

+To enter the development environment, execute `NIXPKGS_ALLOW_UNFREE=1 nix-shell` in this repos root directory.
+For even more convenience, please install [direnv](https://github.com/direnv/direnv) which will enter the development environment automatically for you.

-Given a working installation of node, npm and yarn, run `yarn install`.
+Once within the development environment and a working installation of node, npm and yarn, run `yarn install` to resolve all necessary dependencies.

 ## Development server